-SECTION 21.93.(a) The State Center for Health Statistics is transferred to the Office of the Secretary of the Department of Health and Human Services and is renamed the "Center for Health and Human Services Statistics and Information."
-The purpose of the Center is to provide primary statistical analyses and information for the Department, members of the public, and support of all of the Divisions of the Department.
-The Center shall collect, compile, manage, and report data for the public and the Department.
-The Secretary shall transfer all information management, database management, and other related positions from throughout the divisions, except for the Division of Information Resource Management and other systems management personnel, and shall transfer corresponding State appropriations, federal funds, and other funds to establish and expand the Center.
+SECTION 21.93.
+The Secretary shall transfer components of the State Center for Health Statistics and related functions across divisions including information management, database management, and other related positions in order to centralize the statistical management and analysis functions across the Department of Health and Human Services.
+The purpose of the transfer is to facilitate enhanced statistical analyses and information for members of the public and support of all of the Divisions of the Department.
+The Secretary shall transfer corresponding State appropriations, federal funds, and other funds.
 The Department shall do the following:

-- Determine the feasibility of transferring existing database contracts to (1) the Center.
-All future statistical analyses and information projects will be first made available to the Center for the right of first refusal. - Determine the feasibility of creating a unit in the Center to more (2)efficiently and effectively manage database and information contracts for the entire Department.
+- (1) Determine the feasibility of centralizing existing database contracts within the Office of the Secretary and determine the feasibility of creating a unit to more efficiently and effectively manage database and information contracts for the entire Department. - (2) Evaluate the feasibility of operating the centralized unit as an internal service fund budget.

-section.

-(3) Consult with the Center in planning any management information systems

-(4) Evaluate the feasibility of operating the center as an internal service fund budget.

-The Department shall submit a progress report to the Senate Appropriations Committee on Health and Human Services, the House of Representatives Appropriations Subcommittee on Health and Human Services, and the Fiscal Research Division on the implementation of this section no later than October 1, 2001, and a final report on March 1, 2002.
-The report shall include an assessment of the current statistical analysis functions for each Division and determine the resources (staff and appropriations) that would be suitable for transfer into the Center.
-The inventory shall include an assessment of all current contracts for database management, data collection, and analyses, and shall determine the total amount of funds currently involved with these efforts.
-The final report shall include an implementation plan for carrying out the provisions of this
+The Department shall submit a progress report to the Senate Appropriations Committee on Health and Human Services, the House of Representatives Appropriations Subcommittee on Health and Human Services, and the Fiscal Research Division on the implementation of this section no later than December 1, 2001, an interim report no later than June 1, 2002, and a final report on December 1, 2002.
+The report shall include an assessment of the current statistical analysis functions for each Division and determine the resources (staff and appropriations) that would be suitable for transfer into the Office of the Secretary.
+The inventory shall include an assessment of all current contracts for database management, data collection, and analyses and shall determine the total amount of funds currently involved with these efforts.
+The final report shall include an implementation plan for carrying out the provisions of this section.